jhayer/bacterial_genomics_training/docs/assembly_sr.md

 Because we know that this will take quite some time, we better put the command in a SLURM script that we can `sbatch`.
 In that way, we can log out and come back later, the job will keep running.

-You can prepare the script spades_assembly.sh, this is an example to help you.
+You can prepare the script `spades_assembly_K2.sh`, this is an example to help you.
 Be careful and put the correct name in "your_login" for the paths to be correct.

+!!! tip
+You need to ask the teacher which partition to use !

 ```
 #!/bin/bash